 I decided to create this short storyboard as a guide for the production day.
 As the original idea for the camera to simply spin around a static character became impossible due to available space and equipment for creating the cube, a new idea for a white backdrop was introduced which indefinitely changes the possible movements for the camera.
 Due to that I also added some notes to the sketches above as direction for what are some possible movements, durations and concepts behind each shot.
 One shot which I found very important is Shot 3 as it would really contribute to scale and the idea of infinity.
 Although I am sure the space would not allow for such a shot, I felt it necessary to visualise this important shot within the storyboard and mention it in writing as a way of communicating possible developments of the final work.

 I also realise that all the sketches above show the character straight on and this singular viewpoint might not work well in communicating the timeless and limitless space.
 Instead I will experiment with different POVs during filming.

 What equipment do I need after figuring out that the set up will be a 3meter white backdrop.

-maybe a polarizing filter just to try out if it would add anything to the blues.
+- possibly a Polarizing filter just to try out if it would add anything to the blues

-2.8/f best aperture for filming.
-I want a higher f stop (lower aperture) in order to have a wider depth of field/more elements in focus, (but also lnot too high as I still want a good amount of light coming in as I am filming in a dark environment) such as the background.
+Things I need to remember and apply are that 2.8/f best aperture for filming.
+I want a higher f stop (lower aperture) in order to have a wider depth of field/more elements in focus, (but also not too high as I still want a good amount of light coming in as I am filming in a dark environment) such as the background.
 I don’t want the projection to be out of focus as the graphics on it will be a very important part of realising the illusion of infinity.

 Generic lighting tends to operate at frequencies of 50 – 90 Hz